blue milk

 From David Brooks in The Atlantic with ‘The Nuclear Family was a Mistake’.

-While Discussing Her Film, Which Happens to Be My Favourite Film of 2021
+While Discussing Her Film/My Favourite Film of 2021

 When she writes, she often sits on the great island of her bed and does nothing else.
 One reason she liked the Jungian dream work, she said, is that the analyst’s language matched some of her own philosophy.
 “She says it’s like throwing chum out, seeing what surfaces,” she said.
 This is what writing feels like for her.
 “It’s an amazing moment when you realize there’s a channel.
 In my case it was just like sitting down for four hours.
 That was it.
 Something comes to you.
 You write.
 You don’t read, you don’t use the phone, you don’t do anything else, because then the psyche starts to trust the time.”